DrDonk/esxi-unlocker/README.md

 # macOS Unlocker V4 for VMware ESXi

 ---
+## macOS Ventura Guests
+There is a known issue that Ventura guests boot loop in VMware ESXi and Workstation.
+Currently there is no workaround but investigations are still underway to see how it may be fixed.

+Please do not upgrade to Ventura at this time.

+---

+---
 ## Important News

 VMware will stop supporting new macOS versions as guests starting with Fusion 13 and the next version of ESXi.